jbcodeforce/ML-studies/docs/genAI/index.md

 [FAISS](https://faiss.ai/index.html) from Facebook is a library for efficient similarity search and clustering of dense vectors.
 Faiss can compute vector Euclidien distance using GPU or CPU.

-[ChromaDB](https://github.com/chroma-core/chroma) an open source embedding database which supports Queries, filtering, density estimation.
+[ChromaDB](https://github.com/chroma-core/chroma) is an open source embedding database which supports Queries, filtering, density estimation and similarity search.
+It can persist on local disk or use a server deployment.
+(Code using ChromaDB []())

 Traditional open source index or database such as OpenSearch, Postgresql support now vector store and similarity search.